YikSanChan/site/pages/posts/splice-machine-feature-store.md

 With both feature and prediction data in one store, feature and model governance have never been easier.
 Basically, you can answer below questions with simple SQL queries:

 - Is a certain feature drifting?
+Just compare the statistics of the trained features vs. actual features.
 - Is the model making reasonable prediction?
+Ditto.
 - Given a feature, what models are using it?
+Check some metadata tables.
+- Want to re-train the model?
+Training dataset has been collected as prediction tables if we backfill labels properly.

 The list can go on.
 See [the post](https://medium.com/data-for-ai/data-lineage-doesnt-have-to-be-hard-da990d3b5a73) for more details.